ad2ien/ad2ien.github.io/content/it-xp/2018-04-01-Air-France.md

 - Springboot backend
 - Angular frontend
-- EFB embedded software in NodeJs
+- EFB embedded software in NodeJs and Websocket
-- Everything communicating with websocket
 - CI (continuous integration) configuration with Bamboo and Nexus
-- Find a good project name ^^
+- Finding a good project name ^^

 ### LoaderBoard Projet

 Loaders are windows 7 PC laptops used to update documents and tools of embedded EFBs.
-Loaderboard is a PC application to manage a fleet of loaders.
+Loaderboard is a Electron / Angular 4 PC application to manage a fleet of loaders.
-Electron framework allowing to access system PC libraries using Angular 4.
-PO (product owner) and developer.

 ### ACARSWEB Projet